-But back to Clinton and last night’s speech.
-A bravura performance.
+So to Clinton and last night’s speech.
+A bravura performance!

-In 48 gloriously over-run minutes, the 42nd President offered the most cogent, compelling, accessible, detailed and persuasive case for Obama’s administration and against the accusations showered upon it since at least the day of his inauguration.
-In doing so the Obama-Clinton contrast debate was reopened and – though this point is surely overstated – with a little more sting than Democrats might find electorally helpful.
+In 48 gloriously over-run minutes, the 42nd President offered the most cogent, compelling, accessible, detailed, and persuasive case for Obama’s administration and against the accusations showered upon it since at least the day of his inauguration.
+In so doing debating the contrasts between Presidents Obama and Clinton has restarted and – though this point is surely overstated – possibly with a little more substance than 2012’s Democrats might find welcome.

 Listening to and watching Clinton last night I was reminded of my central 2007-08 barstool case against the idea that Obama is a better speaker the Clinton.
 A great speaker is a persuader; he or she goes beyond rallying the troops and changes the minds of opponents.
 Obama’s intelligence, integrity and transcendent messaging represented the apotheosis of contemporary Progressivism – but was he persuading the other lot?
 And how’s that worked out since?

-The answer is far fewer than his team understood in 2008, hence the 2010 drubbing.
-By misreading the large 2008 victory which was at least as much a refutation of Bush and all his ways as it was an endorsement of Obama’s platform, Democrats mistakenly assumed they’d elected a contemporary Pericles armed with a mandate to remake America along Progressive lines.
+The answer is far fewer than his team appreciated in 2008, hence the 2010 drubbing.
+By misreading the large 2008 victory – which was at least as much a belated refutation of the GOP’s President Bush and all his ways as it was an endorsement of Obama’s platform – Democrats mistakenly assumed America had elected a contemporary Progressive Pericles armed with a mandate to remake America along Democratic lines.

-President Obama continued making speeches.
+2010’s Republican rising should have been a reality-check yet President Obama continued making his speeches.
 Lots and lots of speeches.
-In parallel, George Will brutally revealed in column after column what had become increasingly clear: people had stopped listening.
+The result, as George Will brutally recorded in column after column, had become increasingly clear: People had stopped listening.

 So what can we expect from Obama’s speech later this evening?

 Conventional commentary depicts Clinton as the master of “I feel your pain” empathy in contrast to Obama’s more temperate rhetorical style.
 In this picture, if you like, 42 is the Communicator connecting with and speaking for the audience while 44 is the Messenger speaking to the audience.
-But as Clinton demonstrated last night, his powers of delivery and capacity to ‘connect’ are but one tactic in a master’s toolkit; his real genius is an ability to make the complicated simple, to make wonkery accessible and to describe policy and law in terms of their human realities, especially for You.
+But as Clinton demonstrated last night, his powers of delivery and capacity to ‘connect’ are but one tactic in a master’s toolkit.
+Clinton’s real rhetorical genius is his ability to make the complicated simple, to make wonkery accessible and to describe policy and law in terms of their impact on ordinary people, especially for You.

 Clinton, it’s too often missed, appeals to his audience’s intellect as well as their emotions.
 This secures respect and trust.
 The starkness of how much he enjoys his talent makes it impossible not to enjoy his execution of it.
 This makes him likable.

 Obama and his speech writers too often fail to argue.
-Instead, we’re served tale after yarn about Mary in Minnesota who can’t pay her bills or Kelly in Colorado who is struggling without health insurance; appeals to an audience’s sympathy for the lives of Kelly and Mary and others.
-This approach, a patronizing hallmark of progressives, failed abysmally in the run up to 2010.
+Instead, we’re served up tale after yarn about Mary in Minnesota who can’t pay her bills or Kelly from Colorado who struggles through without health insurance.
+These appeals to an audience’s sympathy represent the patronizing hallmark of conventional progressive rhetoric – and this approach failed abysmally in the run up to 2010.